-"China O'Brien" (1988) Movie Review
+"China O'Brien" Movie Review

 Directed by Robert Clouse

-During the 1980s Action Movie Boom, fellas like Stallone, Schwarzenegger and Seagal may have ruled the multiplexes, while video store shelves were filled with straight-to-VHS revenge sagas starring dozens of B and C-list wanna-be's (anyone remember Jeff Speakman?
-Michael Dudikoff?
-Don "The Dragon" Wilson?
-Reb Brown?).
-The heroes in such flicks were almost always muscle bound manly men toting a variety of automatic weapons, but tonight's feature presentation, 1988's China O'Brien, bucked that trend by casting a female in the lead.
-Cynthia Rothrock gained fame as a five-time World Karate champion earlier in the decade before the Hong Kong based movie studio Golden Harvest cast Rothrock in a number of their martial-arts action films.
+During the 1980s Action Movie Boom, fellas like Stallone, Schwarzenegger and Seagal ruled the multiplexes and video store shelves were filled with straight-to-VHS revenge sagas starring B and C-listers like remember Jeff Speakman, Michael Dudikoff, Don "The Dragon" Wilson, and Reb Brown.
+Tonight's feature presentation, 1988's China O'Brien, bucks that trend by casting a female in the lead.
+Cynthia Rothrock gained fame as a five-time World Karate champion before the Hong Kong based studio Golden Harvest cast her several of their films.
 By 1988 she'd amassed enough of a "buzz" to headline flicks in her homeland.
-China O'Brien was Rothrock's second U.S. production following a co-headlining credit in 1986's "No Retreat, No Surrender 2.
+China O'Brien was Rothrock's second U.S. production following a co-headlining credit in 1986's No Retreat, No Surrender 2.